Aero-ComSci/TimsTimeTracker/README.md

 ### * The ability for the user to exit out of the program when they want to
 ### * A user-friendly interface that keeps the program as simple and as easy to be navigated as possible.
 ### * The ability for the user to see the current date and time in their timezone when opening the program
-### * A viewable .JSON file with all of the user's events and assignments on it...
+### * A viewable .JSON file with all of the user's events and assignments on it

+---

 ### * Starting Interface
 ![alt text](https://github.com/Aero-ComSci/summer-hw-repository-LemonSCoder/blob/main/images/Interface.png)...